-3. Related Party Transactions-During the three months ended April 30, 2005, the Company paid \$1,000 in fees on behalf of its Parent and LLC Holding Company, which subsequently was dissolved with the Initial Public Offering, see the subsequent event note herein.
-At April 30, 2005, with the additional payments by the Company on behalf of the Parent, the balance of \$149,000 was deemed uncollectible and forgiven by the Company.
+3. Related Party Transactions-During the six months ended July 30, 2005, the Company paid \$1,000 in fees on behalf of its Parent, resulting in a balance of \$149,000, which was forgiven and the Parent was subsequently dissolved in connection with the initial public offering.
 This amount was reported in shareholders' equity and expensed to selling, general and administrative expense.

-During the quarters ended April 30, 2005 and May 1, 2004 the Company paid Brentwood Private Equity III, LLC a consulting fee of \$50,000 and \$50,000, respectively, under a Corporate Development and Administrative Services Agreement.
-This agreement was subsequently terminated in connection with the initial public offering, see the subsequent event note herein.
+During the six months ended July 30, 2005 and July 31, 2004 the Company paid Brentwood Private Equity III, LLC a consulting fee of \$53,000 and \$100,000, respectively, under a Corporate Development and Administrative Services Agreement.
+This agreement was subsequently terminated in connection with the initial public offering, resulting in a prorated consulting fee for the three months ended July 30, 2005 of \$3,000 compared to the fees per the agreement of \$50,000 paid for the three months ended July 31, 2004.